Kassey Kallman

-Kassey Lee Kallman (born May 6, 1992) is an American professional soccer defender.
-She most recently played for the Washington Spirit of the National Women's Soccer League.
+Kassey Lee Kallman (born May 6, 1992) is an American former professional soccer player who played as a defender.
+She played college soccer for the Florida State Seminoles before playing professionally for FC Kansas City, the Boston Breakers, and the Washington Spirit of the National Women's Soccer League (NWSL).

 Early life

 Kassey is the daughter of Rich and Laura Kallman.
 She has three brothers – Brian, Brad and Brent – and two sisters – Krystle and Kylie.
 Brian and Brent both played college soccer at Creighton University and both played professionally in the North American Soccer League for Minnesota United before Brent joined their MLS iteration; Krystle and Kylie both played collegiately at The University of Minnesota, where Krystle currently serves as an assistant coach.

 Kallman was the team captain at Woodbury Senior High School, earning All-American honors as a senior and All-State honors as a junior and senior.
 She helped her team to Minnesota state titles as a freshman and junior, third place in state as a sophomore, and second place as a senior.
 As a senior, she was The Minnesota Player of the Year, Minnesota's Ms. Soccer, ESPN Rise Player of the Year, and Minnesota Gatorade Player of the Year.

 Kallman also played U-9 through U-19 for Woodbury Inferno, helping them win the state title from 2005 to 2011 and win the regional championship in 2011.